markedjs/marked/README.md

 - Optimize the parser so it accepts a stream of tokens from the lexer.
 This should enhance performance even further, although, no lookaheads would be possible.
-- Write actual rules for inline markup (links, em, strong, etc).
-Currently, only blocks are tokenized.
 - Possibly add some [ReMarkable](http://camendesign.com/code/remarkable/documentation.html)
   features while remaining backwardly compatible with all markdown syntax.